weykon/why-so-stupid-python/virtual.md

 ### metal device fail on recognization
 left pic show a question, did it run full in payload at this gpu ? and the recognization lose information at this gpu.
 <img width="1535" alt="image" src="https://github.com/weykon/why-so-stupid-python/assets/36456814/7fa0dcf3-d64a-4511-954c-3ebf9d9eddbe">

+then I check the gpu usage rate only at 20%.